Yoast/developer/docs/yoast-seo-product-sheet.md

 Some things need to work out of the box when the module is enabled.

 * The site needs to have pretty permalinks.
 System permalinks should refer to their human-readable equivalents through canonicals.
-* Every page needs to have a rel=“canonical” that defaults to its generated pretty URL.
+* Every page needs to have a rel="canonical" that defaults to its generated pretty URL.
 See [rel=canonical: the ultimate guide](https://yoast.com/rel-canonical/) on Yoast.com.
 * The site needs to handle paginated content well.
 Paginated content should have `rel="next"` and/or `rel="prev"` tags.
 See [Google’s documentation on paginated content](https://support.google.com/webmasters/answer/1663744?hl=en).
 * Search results and archive pages that should be public should have meta robots tags `noindex, follow`.
 * Category pages which are paginated should index all pages in the series (previous advice suggested that only the first page should be indexed).